Overview

 Use smap functions when:

-- ✅ You need to apply
+- You need to apply

-Stick with regular R functions when:
+Use regular R functions when:

-⚠️ Special note on simap:
+Special note on simap:

 While simap functions are convenient for position-aware

-operations, they don’t provide performance benefits
+operations, they do not provide performance benefits over regular

-information breaks the unique structure optimization, making each
+the unique structure optimization, making each

 (structure, index) pair unique even when structures are